-Taylor Online Benefits is an independent group insurance agent – meaning that we are not limited by the choices available from any particular plan type or insurance carrier.
-By partnering with us, you’ll have access to a wider net of healthcare and benefits options than if you were to settle for a single provider.
+Acting as an independent group insurance agent, Taylor Online Benefits is not limited by the choices available from any particular plan type or insurance carrier.
+Whether you’re looking at health insurance companies in Rhode Island or exploring options in Nevada or Georgia, we’ve got you covered.
+By partnering with us, you’ll have access to a wider network of healthcare and benefits options than if you were to settle for a single provider.

-For more information about the health coverage benefits that local employers must offer under regulations established by the Affordable Care Act, see this document provided by the Rhode Island Department of Health.
+For more information about the health coverage benefits that local employers must offer under regulations established by the Affordable Care Act, see this content-rich document provided by the Rhode Island Department of Health.
+The provided document links all the necessary information at one place for easy access.

-Give us a call today at 800-903-6066 to discuss the Rhode Island healthcare and benefits plan options available to you!
+Give us a call today at 800-903-6066 to discuss the Rhode Island healthcare and benefits plan options available to you, or those available in Nevada or Georgia.
 Taylor Online Benefits offers free estimates through our online request form – which you’ll find on the right side of this page.
-We provide these estimates with no obligation to you.
+We provide these estimates with no obligation, part of our dedication to customer service and building confidence in our clients.

-One significant change to health insurance contained in the ACA is that all health coverage must include ten minimum essential coverage benefits to comply with the law.
+One significant change to Rhode Island large group health insurance contained in the ACA is that all health coverage must include ten minimum essential coverage benefits to comply with the law.
+This requirement is an integral part of ensuring comprehensive assistance to the insured, including employees and members of organizations.

 These health coverage services include:

 Employer-sponsored insurance must also meet affordability standards, including limits on premium expenses and requiring the plan to cover a set level of potential subscriber costs.
-Some states have added other provisions to the list of mandated benefits.
+These are considerations that are set in place to protect the wages earned by employees.
+Some states, like Nevada and Georgia, have added other provisions to the list of mandated benefits.
 In Rhode Island, insurers must offer these additional services:

-While small businesses (with fewer than fifty workers) don’t have an obligation to offer health insurance to their eligible employees, they may want to.
+While small business employers (with fewer than fifty workers) don’t have an obligation to offer health insurance to their eligible employees, they may want to.
 Health insurance is a top wish-list perk for full-time employees and recruits.
 The U.S. Bureau of Labor Statistics estimates that almost half of small businesses offer insurance to their workforce, but enrollment is low.
 That might be because the workers get health coverage from another source or find the cost too high.
+Regardless of whether your business is based in Rhode Island, Nevada, or Georgia, we’re here to help find an affordable plan that suits your needs and fits within your budget.

-The ACA has excellent resources and support for small businesses that want to offer Rhode Island health insurance.
+The ACA has excellent resources and support for small businesses that want to offer Rhode Island health insurance, establishing valuable links between businesses and health insurance companies.
 In addition, there are tax credits for some companies to reduce the administrative burden.
 Your Taylor Benefits Insurance consultant can help you navigate the options.

 Rhode Island requires employers with an average of eighteen or more workers to offer paid sick leave.
-Employees earn one hour of sick time for every 35 hours they work.
+Employees earn one hour of sick time for every 35 hours they work, a system aimed at safeguarding health and wages.
 Smaller companies must also provide sick leave but do not have to pay workers for the time off.
 In either case, employees can accrue up to forty hours per year.
 In addition, Rhode Island offers paid family health insurance, referred to as temporary caregiver insurance, for four weeks to care for a new child or a seriously ill family member.

 Aside from the partially paid temporary caregiver leave, Rhode Island’s Parental and Family Medical Leave Act requires companies with fifty or more workers to allow up to thirteen weeks of unpaid but job-protected leave.

-The Affordable Care Act, perhaps more commonly known by the nickname Obamacare, has changed a number of rules regarding how group coverage benefits are administered.
+The Affordable Care Act, perhaps more commonly known by the nickname Obamacare, has changed a number of rules regarding how group coverage benefits are administered, causing significant updates to the wage- and budget-related aspects of health coverage.
 In order to maximize your business’ cost efficiency, it’s important to understand the new opportunities available under the Affordable Care Act, as well as some new challenges you may face.
-That’s where our experience comes in.
+That’s where our content-rich experience comes in.

-Taylor Online Benefits has been helping Rhode Island businesses find affordable and effective group health benefits plans since well before the Affordable Care Act.
-We’ve been effective in helping clients adjust to the new regulations during its implementation.
+Taylor Online Benefits has been providing assistance to Rhode Island businesses, helping them find affordable and effective group health benefits plans, since well before the Affordable Care Act.
+We’ve been effective in helping clients adjust to the new regulations during its implementation and navigate through the various links within health insurance companies.

 Do you need a group plan for your Rhode Island-based business?
 If so, call Taylor Online Benefits today to learn how you can offer your employees a cost-effective healthcare and benefits package that meets their needs and propels your business forward.
 Get started right away with a FREE cost estimate!

-Here are some frequently asked questions about Rhode Island health insurance in Rhode Island:
+Here are some frequently asked questions about Rhode Island health insurance:

 The most significant benefit of a large group health insurance plan is that all subscribers will be able to pay lower premiums than they would pay for individual policies.
 This is possible because the insurer can spread the risks among more participants, allowing lower per-person costs.